Mehmed IV Giray

-Mehmed IV Giray, the Sufi (1610–1674), was khan of the Crimean Khanate in 1641–1644 and 1654–1666.
-His two reigns were interrupted by that of his brother Islyam III Giray.
+Mehmed IV Giray the Sufi (1610–13 September 1683), was khan of the Crimean Khanate in 1641–1644 and 1654–1666.
+His two reigns were interrupted by that of his brother İslâm III Giray.
 His first reign was uneventful, except for the recapture of Azov from the Cossacks.
 His second reign was spent fighting Russians and Cossacks in alliance with Poland.
 He had some reputation as a poet.

 Family and early life

 Previous khans were 1608–10: his father Selâmet I Giray, 1610: his cousin Canibek Giray, 1623: his cousin's son Mehmed III Giray, 1628: Canibek again, 1635: his cousin İnayet Giray and 1637: his brother Bahadır I Giray.
 For his many brothers and nephews see Selâmet I Giray#His sons.
 None of Mehmed's sons or grandsons became khans.

 In 1632–35 he was nureddin or kalga during the second reign of Canibek Giray.
 He then went to Ottoman territory, probably accompanying the deposed Canibek.
 What he did during the reigns of Inayet and Bahadir does not seem to be recorded.